-- Limiting Troop database access only to those who need database information for their role - Limiting hard copy information (e.g., medical forms, member applications, training certificates, etc.) only to those who need this information for their role, and - Restricting third parties from having access to Troop information except as required (i.e., BSA, local District, NTCHA).
+- Limiting Scoutbook access only to those who need information for their role - Limiting hard copy information (e.g., medical forms, member applications, training certificates, etc.) only to those who need this information for their role, and - Restricting third parties from having access to Troop information except as required (i.e., BSA, local district, NTCHA).